Whoa! I started this blog in 2007. That’s 18 years ago.

 - PageRank sculpting

-Some people are still using them even many years after they have been deprecated or made completely obsolete.
-Only gradually over time the demand dwindles.
+Some people were still using them even many years after they have been deprecated or made completely obsolete.

 Yet the only reason I can imagine for SEO to die is that the majority of people and organizations will embrace the more holistic findability concept instead.

-Government sites and colleges already do.
 By the time findability or any other enhanced version of SEO will take over I will be already there.
 It won’t be

 - content